 3] Do you see Task Manager with a missing title bar or just a graph?

-Double-click dead client space to switch back to normal mode.
+Double-click the dead client space to switch back to normal mode.
 You can recreate this scenario by switching to CPU or GPU mode, and then double-clicking on the graph.

 4] Launch Task Manager & programs without Explorer or Shell